resource-watch/slate/source/includes/api/_graph.md

 Use this endpoint if you want to increment the view count of the dataset with id provided in the URL path.
 If successful, this endpoint will return 200 OK containing an empty object in the response body.

 You can optionally provide the authentication token for your API user in the request headers.
-If no token is provided, a dataset view is registered without being associated to any user.
+If no token is provided, a dataset view is registered without being associated with any user.
 If a token is provided, the dataset view count for your API user will be incremented.

 ## Creating graph resources

 **The creation of graph resources is performed automatically after the creation of each resource, so you don't need to explicitly do it yourself.** Because of this, creating graph resources is restricted to other RW API services, and requires authentication from a RW API service.
-Normal API users won't be able to call these endpoint successfully - if you try to do it with a "normal" API user token, you will receive a response with HTTP status code `403 Forbidden`.
+Normal API users won't be able to call these endpoints successfully - if you try to do it with a "normal" API user token, you will receive a response with HTTP status code `403 Forbidden`.

 For details on how these specific endpoints work, you should check out the developer docs for each of the graph resources supported.
 The following resources are currently supported as graph nodes: